 Financial assets at amortised cost are subsequently measured using the effective interest (EIR) method and are subject to impairment.
 Gains and losses are recognised in profit or loss when the asset is derecognised, modified or impaired.
 For short-term receivables the nominal cost approximates the fair value.

-The Company's financial assets at amortised cost includes trade and other receivables.
+The Company's financial assets at amortised cost includes trade receivables, other receivables and cash and bank balances.